reactiveui/website/input/docs/handbook/when-any/index.md

 # What is WhenAny

-`WhenAny` is a set of extension methods that allow you to get notifications when property on objects change.
+`WhenAny` is a set of extension methods starting the prefix `WhenAny` that allow you to get notifications when property on objects change.

+You can think of the `WhenAny` set of extension methods notifying you when one or many property values have changed.

 `WhenAny` supports multiple property types including `INotifyPropertyChanged`, `DependencyProperty` and `BindableProperty`.

 It will check the property for support for each of those property types, and when you `Subscribe()` it will subscribe to the events offered by the applicable property notification mechanism.

 `WhenAny` by default is just a wrapper around these property notification events, and won't store any values before a `Subscribe`.
 You can use techniques such as `Publish`, `Replay()` to get it to store these values.

-This is useful in the case you are using `ObservableAsPropertyChanged`.
+You can also wrap the `WhenAny` in a `Observable.Defer` to avoid the value being calculated until a `Subscribe` has happened.
+This is useful for `ObservableAsPropertyHelper` when you using the defer feature.

 # Basic syntax